Dave Nalle: Political activities

 Nalle returned to political activism after his unsuccessful run for State Representative in 2002, becoming involved with the Republican Liberty Caucus and eventually serving as Vice Chairman from 2007 to 2009 and Chairman (2009–2013).
 He also worked as an adviser and consultant on a number of campaigns in the 2008, 2010 and 2012 elections, specializing in new media campaigns and message framing.
 In 2011, he was an adviser to Texas Senatorial Candidate Ted Cruz, and as Texas State Director for the Gary Johnson presidential campaign.
 Nalle appeared in TV ads for the Ted Cruz in the U.S. Senate race in 2012.
 Towards the end of the 2012 election, Nalle joined Liberty Torch Political Consulting.
 He was the policy and messaging adviser for the firm.
 In 2012, he also became a member of the advisory board of the Coalition to Reduce Spending.

 Nalle, as vice chairman of the Republican Liberty Caucus, initially endorsed Rand Paul in the 2016 U.S. Presidential election.

 Death

 On February 11, 2021, Nalle's partner, Maggie Perkins, reported that Nalle had contracted COVID-19 and was critically ill.
 On February 14, 2021, Perkins posted on her Facebook page that Nalle had died the previous day.

-Prominent American game designer Steve Jackson posted an obituary, remembering Nalle as "a game designer (Ysgarth), publisher (Ragnarok Press), font designer [...] and libertarian gadfly."
+American game designer Steve Jackson posted an obituary, remembering Nalle as "a game designer (Ysgarth), publisher (Ragnarok Press), font designer [...] and libertarian gadfly."